Law (A-level)

 The impact of the law can be seen all around us in our daily lives, from headline-grabbing crimes and problem neighbours to the day-to-day issues of buying and selling goods.
 A knowledge of the law is therefore both helpful and interesting, and can provide you with excellent career prospects.

-If you are interested in studying A-level Law, you may also be interested in our alternative pathway, Level 3 Foundation Diploma in Uniformed Protective Services.
+If you are interested in studying A-level Law, you may also be interested in our alternative pathway, the Level 3 Foundation Diploma in Uniformed Protective Services.
 All A-level applicants are encouraged to research alternative pathways before accepting their offer to study A-levels.

 You will need at least five GCSEs at grade 4 or above, including English Language at grade 5 and Maths at grade 4.